meilisearch/specifications/text/0036-exactness-criterion.md

 ### II.
 Motivation

 While we continue to advance the new Milli engine towards a version offering the same features as Meilisearch.
-We ask ourselves the question of renaming the `exactness` criterion and change its behavior to enhance the relevancy of search results.

-This specification aims to clarify the question and in which case decide whether or not to name this criterion differently and what to decide about its behavior.
+This specification aims to change the behavior of the `exactness` criterion to enhance the relevanvy of search results.

 ### III.
 Additional Materials